 Before heading back to the airport, or continuing on in your Mexico journey, a trip to Tulum’s famous cenote is a must.
 Although quite touristy, Grand Cenote is a must on any Tulum itinerary.
 I recommend arriving early to avoid the crowds!
 Skip the first set of stairs and continue on to the next to find the famous location pictured below.
 Note, cameras are no longer allowed but you can still take photos with your phone.

 Another option is to stop at Cenote Azul on your way towards Cancun Airport, as it is located between Tulum and Playa del Carmen.
 It can also get quite crowded, so many sure to arrive early!
+Check out this tour that covers three different cenotes in one go.

 Getting Around Tulum